DylanTackoor/CS50x-Miami/README.md

 ### <a name="puzzleday"></a>Puzzle Day
 The first Saturday of the class is our Puzzle Day, open to CS50x Miami students (and friends).
 Solve non-programming related logic questions.
 Teams of 2, 3, or 4 encouraged but not required.
 Every member of your team should register anytime before Friday, TBA.
 Invite friends to register as well!

 We will have pizza, candy, soda, music, a DJ, and a photobooth!
-All photos will be posted on Facebook.

 ### <a name="hackathon"></a>Hackathon
 On Saturday, TBA, is the Hackathon, an epic hacking session during which you can dive into your final project’s implementation alongside classmates and staff.
-If you choose to partake, you’ll be asked to propose three milestones for yourself that evening: a "good" one that you intend to achieve no matter what; a "better" one that you think you can achieve; and a "best" one that you hope to achieve.
+If you choose to partake, you’ll be asked to propose three milestones for yourself that evening:

-Food will be served!
+- a "good" one that you intend to achieve no matter what;
+- a "better" one that you think you can achieve;
+- and a "best" one that you hope to achieve.

+Also in attendance are candy, soda, and pizza (noticing a trend yet?).

 ### <a name="projectfair"></a>Project Fair
-From 6pm until 8pm on Wed 4/26 is the Fair, an epic display of final projects.
-Not only is the CS50x Miami Fair a venue at which to see classmates' projects and demo your own, it is an opportunity to mingle with students, faculty, and staff from across campus as well as recruiters from industry.
+From 6pm until 8pm on TBA is the Fair, an epic display of final projects.
+Not only is the CS50x Miami Fair a venue at which to see classmates' projects and demo your own, it is an opportunity to mingle with students, family, faculty, and staff from across campus as well as recruiters from industry.
 Attendance is expected of all students.

-Also in attendance are popcorn, candy, and a raffle with (fabulous) prizes.
-Family and friends are welcome to join.

 ## <a name="academichonesty"></a>Academic Honesty
 This course’s philosophy on academic honesty is best stated as "be reasonable."
 The course recognizes that interactions with classmates and others can facilitate mastery of the course’s material.
 However, there remains a line between enlisting the help of another and submitting the work of another.
 This policy characterizes both sides of that line.